-- Design issues, including lock-out mechanisms, maintenance and calibration, mechanical issues and special emphasis of electrical issues.
+- Design issues, including lock-out mechanisms, maintenance and calibration, mechanical issues, and special emphasis on electrical issues.
 As noted earlier, this is probably the section deserving the closest examination by medical device makers.

 - Human factors ranging from user training to certifications.

 - Labeling issues including describing the basic handling of the device, how to dispose of it in an emergency, disposal, and hygienic maintenance.

 - Post-market considerations such as robust customer service and medical device reporting.